How to Say Hello/Hi in Portuguese

-The first thing you are probably going to do once you arrive in Brazil is greet people.
-Learning how to say “hello” and “hi” in Portuguese will help you to make a good impression when meeting Brazilians.
+Learn how to say hello and hi in portuguse.
+The first thing you will probably do once you arrive in Brazil is greet people.
+Learning to say hello and hi in Portuguese will help you make a good impression when meeting Brazilians.
 Or maybe your significant other wants to introduce you to their Brazilian family.
 You can surely make a good first impression by greeting your future in-laws in Portuguese.

 We have already learned how to say “thank you” and “nice to meet you” in Portuguese.
-Now let’s check how to greet people and say “hi/hello” in Portuguese.
+Now let’s check how to say hello and hi in portuguse.

 Oi

+This is how to say hi in portuguese.
 This is the most common way to greet people.
-Although this lays on a more informal side of the scale, everyone uses it without a problem.
+Although this lies on the more informal side of the scale, everyone uses it without a problem.

 Olá